dedupeio/dedupe-geocoder/README.md

 This command will take between 15-45 min depending on your internet connection.

-You can run `loadAddresses.py` again to get the latest data from the IL State Board of Elections.
-It is updated daily.
-Other useful flags are:
+You can run `loadAddresses.py` again to get the latest data from the Cook County, add more training data, or create a table of block keys for dedupe to use to match new records.
+Useful flags are:

 ```
- --download               Downloading fresh data
+ --download     Download fresh address data.
- --load_data              Load data into database
+ --load_data    Load downloaded address data into database.
- --train                  Add more training data
+ --train        Add more training data and save settings file.
- --block                  After training, create the block table used by dedupe for matching
+ --block        After training, create the block table used by dedupe for matching.
  ```

 ## Running Dedupe Geocoder